jeanvirieux/Tomography_training/README.md

 This strategy is minimal, although I/O issues can be avoided.

+## see the directory HFM_File_Python.template

+copy this directory in a working directory and follow the file 00README

 Remark:
 ======

-This library has been interfaced with Python and other langages.
+This HFM library has been interfaced with Python and other langages.
 The Python binding has to be installed.
 Direct interface to C++ from Python3 can be from anaconda by install python and pybind11 (and also numpy and matplotlib)

-Such a binding is left to future investigation
+Such a binding is left to future investigation, but a skeleton Python3 code is provided in the HFM deposit.

+## see the directory HFM_Python.template (code is coming from the HFM deposit if J.-M. Mirebeau)

+copy this directory in a working directory and follow the file 00README